Organization

 Through the organization form, you can register both internal organizations (such as structural units, business departments, and departments) and external ones (such as suppliers, service providers (MSP), and external clients).

-An internal organization is an organization that belongs to the administrative hierarchy, as well as an organization directly associated with space within the RR Tech Service Management system.
+An internal organization is an organization that belongs to the administrative hierarchy, as well as an organization directly associated with space within the R-Service (RR Tech Service Management) system.
 An organization directly associated with a space can be found in the ‘Space Overview’ section of the settings console.
 Any organization, directly or indirectly associated with this organization through hierarchical relationships, is considered internal.

-- Individuals associated with an external organization can only submit requests to individuals associated with the same organization.
+- People associated with an external organization can only submit requests to people associated with the same organization.

-- Individuals from a different space can become an SLA client representative only if they belong to an internal organization.
+- People from a different space can become an SLA client representative only if they belong to an internal organization.

 - Options in the “Supplier” fields are limited to external organizations and the organization directly associated with the space.